-The safety of our pupils in all aspects of their life is taken very seriously at Concordia Academy.
-Within that remit we are committed to educating our young people to be safe internet users and in supporting parents with this very important skill at home too.
+The safety of our children in all aspects of their life is taken very seriously at Concordia Academy.
+Within that remit, we are committed to educating our young people to be safe internet users and in supporting parents/carers with this very important skill at home too.

 - Child Exploitation and Online Protection (CEOP) Centre